Meet Our Guides

 Erica Zengage Dugay

-Assistant Toddler Guide
+Toddler Guide

 Born in the cosmopolitan city of Tokyo to intercultural parents, Ms. Erica is bilingual in English and Japanese.
-At a young age, she had the life-changing opportunity to accompany her father on a business trip to the United States.
-This sparked her interest in one day relocating to Hawai’i.
-Upon graduation from Japan’s prestigious Sophia University with a bachelor’s degree in comparative culture, Ms. Erica relocated to Oahu and, eventually, to Lānai.
+At a young age, she had the life-changing opportunity to accompany her father on a business trip to the United States, sparking a dream of one day making Hawai’i her home.
+After graduating from Japan’s prestigious Sophia University with a bachelor’s degree in comparative culture, she relocated to O’ahu and, eventually, to Lāna’i.

 “The teacher has two tasks – to lead the children to concentration and to help them in their development afterwards.”